martinpickering64/carolinegreson.com/content/workshops/20200917/zantium-studios-2-day-workshop-1.md

 +++
 Caroline will again be teaching her popular 2-day workshops at Zantium Studios near Wirksworth, Derbyshire on 13th and 14th May 2021.

-With having 2 days we have the opportunity to make bigger sculptures, deer or sheep are popular but other animals are also possible.
+With having a full 2 days, we have the opportunity to make bigger sculptures, deer or sheep are always popular but other animals are also possible.
+Caroline will always try and help you create what you want.

 A lovely venue with options to work inside or out if the weather is good, super lunches and afternoon cake included!
 Contact Alison at Zantium direct for more information and bookings [www.zantium.co.uk](www.zantium.co.uk) or [01629 824377](tel:01629824377).